pmatulis/oasis/index.md

 ### The practice

 Exercises are done standing, in a chair, and on the floor.
-The space is cleaned before each class and participants are encouraged to wear soft footwear such as thick socks.
+The space is cleaned before each class and participants are encouraged to dispense with their outdoor shoes.

 The practice:

 - takes place in a non-competitive and emotionally safe environment
-- is welcoming and adaptable to people of all ages, genders, colours, shapes, and sizes
+- is welcoming to people of all ages, genders, colours, shapes, and sizes
+- can be adapted in terms of rigour on a per-student basis
 - recognises the inseparability of body and mind
 - is fun